Contact Us

 This route is so beautiful in all its vast diversity, imposing scenery and isolation that it simply must be done to be believed.
 Torres del Paine itself is a fantasy-film landscape of glaciers, emerald lakes, icebergs, and foreboding mountains – all of which are begging to be explored.

 The W Trek takes in some of the finest of each.
 What’s more, this is a low-altitude trail in Torres del Paine with very few long inclines.
 For all its glory and surrounding scenery the 46-mile route is easier to achieve than you might imagine.
-Glamping, camping, or staying at refugios along the way (we recommend a boutique hotel either side of the hike), the W Trek usually starts at Refugio Las Torres and goes east to west, ending at Refugio Paine Grande.
+Glamping, camping, or staying at refugios along the way (we recommend a boutique hotel either side of the hike).
+The W Trek usually starts at Refugio Las Torres and goes east to west, ending at Refugio Paine Grande.

-Every step is a joy as you vanish into this awe-inspiring wilderness.
-Big highlights as you hike include the hanging glaciers of the French Valley, getting up close to the mighty (though retreating) Grey Glacier, witnessing Los Cuernos – “The Horns”, and reaching the base of The Towers themselves.
+Highlights as you hike include the hanging glaciers of the French Valley, getting up close to the mighty (though retreating) Grey Glacier, witnessing Los Cuernos – “The Horns”, and reaching the base of The Towers themselves.
 In truth however, it’s the complete immersion into the untouched landscape and the scale of Mother Earth here that really sets the W Trek apart.

 Valley Of The Volcanoes Trek in Ecuador